-Tim Elder: “The [FFWPU owned] Segye Times said the incident ‘appears to be an accidental incident’.
+Tim Elder: “The [Moon church owned] Segye Times said the incident ‘appears to be an accidental incident’.
 It gives no explanation, though, on how the sister ‘accidentally’ happened to have a container of flammable liquid with her.”

 Tim Elder: “I expect the ramifications of this incident to be most serious in Japan.
 Japan’s government made a serious attempt to close the church in 2008 and 2009.
 This incident may be the spark they need to try again.”

-Two members who visited Atsuko Hong in hospital were kicked out by the FFWPU
+Two members who visited Atsuko Hong in hospital were kicked out by the Moon church

 The testimony of one Japanese sister: